 If a young, inexperienced python has difficulty understanding how to eat already dead prey, it is possible to condition the snake to pre-killed prey by wiggling the prey near the snake to simulate movement before it strikes.
 After a few feedings, the snake will become accustomed to the already dead prey.

 - Age-appropriate feeding schedule: Young ball pythons typically need to eat one to two times per week, while older, larger snakes can eat just once a week.

 - Best time to feed: Snakes will be more active in the evening and near dusk, and will more readily attack prey if fed at that time.

-- Digestion: After feeding, it can take four to five days for the snake to fully digest the prey.
+- Digestion: After feeding, it can take four to five days for the snake to digest the prey fully.
 A warm, dark hiding spot will help smooth digestion.
 A snake will defecate after digestion is complete.

 - When to feed again: Once the python has defecated, another feeding can be presented within a day or two.
 While feeding schedules can be helpful to monitor how much a snake is eating, slightly randomizing the feedings will more closely simulate how a snake would feed in the wild and can be a healthier diet pattern.